 "For me, managing the Riverside Arts Market is yet another stop on my journey to help others in reaching their potential.
 We help a diverse group of the community and all of them have different obstacles that they encounter along their road to success.
 We want to address and remove those obstacles so the rising tide will continue to float all boats!"

-Marisa, a Jacksonville native and local artist, is the Social Media and Events Coordinator for Riverside Avondale Preservation (RAP) and Riverside Arts Market (RAM).
+Marisa, a Jacksonville native and local artist, is the Digital Media Manager for Riverside Avondale Preservation (RAP) and Riverside Arts Market (RAM).
 As a marketing and communications professional, Marisa has worked in a variety of industries that has allowed her to grow in many aspects and bring more knowledge and depth to each role she has taken on.
 Her passion and knowledge for all things social media arose when she realized the positive and meaningful impact a good social media strategy can have for a brand.
 When she's not working, you can find Marisa daydreaming of new art ideas, working on her art commissions at home and spending time with her dogs and family.

 "As someone who has always loved and admired the Riverside Avondale neighborhood, I am very happy and grateful to be a part of such a wonderful organization that works to preserve its historical features as well as promote the businesses, arts and culture that resides within the community.
 As a local artist, it has also been an amazing experience to dive deeper and be more integrated in the operational side of Riverside Arts Market.
-I love getting to know all the makers and growers and helping them grow to reach their goals."
+I love getting to know all the vendors and helping them grow to reach their goals."

 Shannon is a community advocate and has focused her work on environmental protection and advocacy.
 She began her career with the Delaware Riverkeeper Network and was an Intern with the Florida Department of Environmental Protection.

 She moved to Jacksonville in 2009 where she could walk to nearby markets, restaurants, and parks, so she made Riverside her home.